fanbyprinciple/d2l-fanbyprinciple/Readme.md

 ## 2.1 Mathematical operation

-- In mathematical notation, we would denote such a unary scalar operator (taking one input) by the signature f : R → R. This just means that the function is mapping from any real number (R) onto another.
-Likewise, we denote a binary scalar operator (taking two real inputs, and yielding one output) by the signature f : R, R → R.
+- In mathematical notation, we would denote such a unary scalar operator (taking one input) by the signature `f : R → R`.
+This just means that the function is mapping from any real number (R) onto another.
+Likewise, we denote a binary scalar operator (taking two real inputs, and yielding one output) by the signature `f : R, R → R`.

 - Element wise operation :
-Given any two vectors u and v of the same shape, and a binary operator f, we can produce a vector c = F(u, v) by setting ci ← f(ui, vi) for all i, where ci, ui, and vi are the ith elements of vectors c,u, and v.
+Given any two vectors u and v of the same shape, and a binary operator f, we can produce a vector `c = F(u, v)` by setting ci ← f(ui, vi) for all i, where ci, ui, and vi are the ith elements of vectors c,u, and v.
 Here, we produced the vector-valued F : Rd,d → Rd by lifting the scalar function to an elementwise vector operation.

 ### Braodcasting mechanism